We've independently reviewed this article to make sure it's as accurate as we can make it.

-The size and power of your window air conditioner should be based on the area of your room, height of the ceilings, and account for other factors (amount of sunlight, people in room, etc).
+The size and power of your window air conditioner should be based on the size of your room, ceiling height, amount of sunlight, people in room, and so on.
 You can quickly get the right window AC size and power with this guide and calculator below.

 Just input your factors and it’ll give you an idea of the BTU you need.